-As the kernel thread of the ext4 file system, JBD2 often experiences the shadow (BH_Shadow) state during its use, which can affect the system performance.
-To solve this problem, Alibaba Cloud Linux 2 provides an interface in the 4.19.81-17.al7 kernel version to optimize JBD2.
-This topic describes this interface.
+JBD2 is the kernel thread of the ext4 file system.
+It often experiences the shadow (BH_Shadow) state during its use, which can affect the system performance.
+To solve this problem, Alibaba Cloud Linux 2 provides an interface in version 4.19.81-17.al7 and later of the kernel to optimize JBD2.
+This topic describes the interface.

-ext4 is one of the most common journaling file systems.
-The kernel thread of ext4
+Ext4 is one of the most common journaling file systems.
+JBD2 is the kernel thread

-for updating journals is JBD2.
-JBD2 is a global resource for the ext4 file system.
+of ext4 for updating journals and is a global resource for the ext4 file system.
+When

-When the JBD2 kernel thread attempts to obtain access permissions from the cache,
+the JBD2 kernel thread attempts to obtain access permissions from the cache, the cache

-the cache page may be in the BH_Shadow state.
-In this case, JBD2 may wait an extended
+page may be in the BH_Shadow state.
+In this case, JBD2 waits an extended period of

-period of time for the cache page to write back to the disk, which can affect the
+time for the cache page to write back to the disk, which can affect the system performance.

 force_copy kernel interface to optimize JBD2.
-The system then copies the cache page to reduce
+The system forcibly copies the cache page to reduce

-the time that JBD2 requires to wait for the cache page in the BH_Shadow state to write
+the amount of time that JBD2 waits for the cache page in the BH_Shadow state to write

 back to the disk.
 In addition, Alibaba Cloud Linux 2 provides the